Matsuev, Thielemann / Sächsische Staatskapelle Dresden

 A lively performance, never a tad uniform or mechanical, let alone dull.
 It was differentiated in the articulation (a vivid mix of legato and light détaché playing, up to a soft staccato), fluent in the tempo, but subtle in agogics and dynamics, and firm in the intonation, up to the highest segments, up in the “eternal snow” (as cellists call it).
 It was definitely her own interpretation, not an imitation of an existing performance.
 Undoubtedly, this interpretation will mature over time, probably become more coherent in this most difficult movement—I just hope it will not lose the refreshing, youthful aspects!

 A tricky, slow dance movement—with the particular challenge of showing the dance character, despite the slow, measured tempo.
-Chiara Enderle with a gentle swaying in the rhythm / agogics, playing with a free, naturally swaying vibrato, also exposing the very pleasing sonority of her instrument (despite the uphill battle with the acoustics!).
+Chiara Enderle performed this with a gentle swaying in the rhythm / agogics, playing with a free, naturally flowing vibrato.
+She also exposed the very pleasing sonority of her instrument—despite the uphill battle with the acoustics.
 The first part was repeated, the second one was not.
 That’s understandable with the time constraints in this short recital.

 I liked the slightly percussive, but light articulation in this movement.
 It was an enthralling dance in an excellent, harmonious performance.
 I liked the “swing” that persisted throughout the movement—congrats!